eegli/pampa.place/README.md

 );
 ```

-Since the content in the `maps` folder is already preprocessed, you can easily import any of its contents - e.g., the countries in `maps/countries`:
+Since the content in the `maps` folder is already preprocessed, you can easily import any of its contents - e.g., the countries in `maps/countries`.
+Here's an example:

 ```ts
 import {generateMapData} from './helpers/generator';